 We got Cali Blue Sky Investments LLC on the phone

-We did reach out to the phone number listed at that BCC record and lo and behold, the voice that answered affirmed that they speak for Cali Blue Sky Investments, LLC, and they are the makers of Big Chief Extracts.
-We asked if they were aware of the counterfeits of this product flying around and the person responded they were well aware and were taking steps to mitigate that.
+We did reach out to the phone number listed at that BCC record.
+The voice that answered affirmed that they speak for Cali Blue Sky Investments, LLC, and they are the makers of Big Chief Extracts.
+And we asked if they were aware of the counterfeits of this product flying around and the person responded they were well aware and were taking steps to mitigate that.

 Here is the point we take exception with: We’re a professional website invested in bringing cannabis product reviews and information to the public.
 And yet we had to do ALL THIS detective work just to tease out the fact that there is, indeed, some form of life behind the name “Big Chief.”
 What chance does the average consumer on the street have?